dotnet/csharplang/proposals/tuple-equality.md

 When a tuple literal is used as operand (on either side), it receives a converted tuple type formed by the element-wise conversions which are introduced when binding the operator `==` (or `!=`) element-wise.

 For instance, in `(1L, 2, "hello") == (1, 2L, null)`, the converted type for both tuple literals is `(long, long, string)` and the second literal has no natural type.

+TODO add more details on conversion back to `bool` when a non-bool user-defined `operator ==` or a `dynamic` operand is involed in one of the element-wise comparisons.

 ## Evaluation order
 The left-hand-side value is evaluated first, then the right-hand-side value, then the element-wise comparisons from left to right (including conversions, and with early exit based on existing rules for conditional AND/OR operators).